 Be a Yes girl!
 Be a Yes boy!
 Just be a YES person.
 Would you like to try a fried spider?
 YES (No).
 Would you like to get hit in the face with one hundred tomatoes?
 I suppose so!
 Good stories rarely ever come from saying no.

 You never want to be caught somewhere without cash.
 Many places in the world are cash only and if you are robbed, have lost luggage, or you have drained your bank account you could be facing some trouble.
 We have money and extra credit cards stashed in many places just in case something unexpected happens.
 I like to hide money in empty chapstick containers, and always in a stable currency.
+Read more about how we protect our money abroad here.

 Purchase Travel Insurance